ScottFeichter/node-essentials-scott/lessons/lesson9-testing.md

    - Before each deployment.
    - After each deployment, to validate the deployment process itself.
 These will be more limited tests.

-## **11.4 The `jest` and `supertest` Packages**
+## **9.4 The `jest` and `supertest` Packages**

 Depending on the languages and frameworks used by the project, different testing packages may be used.
 You are developing in JavaScript, React, and Express.
 The `jest` package [here](https://www.npmjs.com/package/jest) is commonly used for this kind of project.

 A Jest test invokes product code in various ways, typically by requiring the module that contains the function to be tested and then invoking that function.
 The `expect()` function is used to evaluate whether the correct result is returned.
-Test cases may be grouped using the `describe()` afunction, which may group invocations to the `it()` or `test()` methods.
+Test cases may be grouped using the `describe()` function, which may group invocations to the `it()` or `test()` methods.
 Each of these tests and groups is given a title, so that it is evident what has been tested or what failed.
 Test cases can fail two ways: An `expect()` assertion may fail, or an error may be thrown.
-If an assertion fails, the test will still proceed to check other assertions, but if an error is thrown, that ends the processing for that test.
+In either case, that ends the processing for that test.
 Jest can also test a React front end, to see that user interaction with that front end gives the desired results.
 We won't do front end testing for this assignment.
 A jest test file, which should end with `.test.js`, might look something like this:

 ```js
 const {fnA, fnB} = require("../codeFolder/someModule"); // The module to test